bgoonz/alternate-blog-theme3/content/pages/posts/working-from-home.md

 ---
 title: Job Search
-excerpt: >-
+excerpt: Job Search Navigation
-    Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
-They are sometimes referred to as a WAHM (work at home mom) or a WAHD (work at home dad).
 date: '2016-08-22'
 thumb_img_path: images/9.jpg
 thumb_img_alt: job-search
 content_img_path: /images/WINWORD_ODpxi6srUP.png
 seo:
   title: The Advantages and Disadvantages of Working from Home
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
       value: The Advantages and Disadvantages of Working from Home
       keyName: property
     - name: 'og:description'
       value: >-
         Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities
       keyName: property
     - name: 'og:image'
       value: images/9.jpg
       keyName: property
       relativeUrl: true
     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
       value: The Advantages and Disadvantages of Working from Home
     - name: 'twitter:description'
       value: >-
         Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities
     - name: 'twitter:image'
       value: images/9.jpg
       relativeUrl: true
   description: "If you store your technical specs, scripts, and other files in\_Drive\_or a\_shared drive, you can access them on any device, anytime.
 And, if something goes wrong with a file or a build isn’t ready for publishing, you can revert to a previous version."
 layout: post
 ---